spcl/.github/profile/gsoc.md

 * **Mentor** - Marcin Copik (mcopik [at] gmail [.] com), [mcopik @ GitHub](https://github.com/mcopik/)
 * **Entry task** - Contribute a PR to one of the issues marked as "good first issue".

-#### [SeBS] Serverless Load Generators
+#### [SeBS] Serverless Load Generators and Experiments
 * **Description**: SeBS includes automatic experiments that evaluate specific performance features of serverless platforms, such as latency and cost of function invocations or invocation overheads.
-The goal of the project would be to add new experiments that focus on scalability, throughput, and elasticity, with a particular focus on a configurable generator for variable workloads.
-We want to examine existing workload generators, like FaaSRail, and integrate them into SeBS, or develop our custom solution based on JMeter or a similar system.
+The goal of the project would be to add new experiments that use microbenchmarks and serverless functions to evaluate interesting metrics and characteristics of a serverless runtime.
+An example would be a flexible and configurable workload generator, based on JMeter or a similar system, to measure throughput, scalability, and the elasticity of the platform when varying workloads - with a particular focus on a configurable generator for variable workloads, like FaaSRail (see the [issue 238](https://github.com/spcl/serverless-benchmarks/issues/238)).
+Another goal would be to extend existing trigger types with storage and queues to understand the latency and throughput of synchronous and asynchronous invocations and measure the latency of pipeline invocations (see the [issue 239](https://github.com/spcl/serverless-benchmarks/issues/239)).
 Do you have another idea for an interesting experiment?
 Let us know!
 * **Expected outcome**: Contributing to SeBS complete, end-to-end performance experiments.
 * **Skills required**: Python.
 Basic experience with performance measurements and statistics is expected.
-* **Project size** - 90 hours (small) or 175 hours (medium), depending on the project scope (number and scope of experiments).
+* **Project size** - 175 hours (medium) or 350 hours (large), depending on the project scope (number and scope of experiments).
 * **Difficulty** - Medium/Difficult.
 * **Mentor** - Marcin Copik (mcopik [at] gmail [.] com, [mcopik @ GitHub](https://github.com/mcopik/)), Alexandru Calotoiu (alexandru.calotoiu [at] inf.ethz [.] ch)
 * **Entry task** - Contribute a PR to one of the issues marked as "good first issue".